-Dr. Niemeier is a member of the Transportation Research Board and NECTAR, the network on European Communications and Transport Activities Research.
-She has served on several National Research Council committees; her current committee service includes NCHRP 25-38 (Data Sources for MOVEs) and SHRP 2 C10B (Partnership to Develop an Integrated Travel Demand Model and Fine-Grained, Time-Sensitive Network) Expert Task Group.
-She recently completed membership on the American Association for the Advancement of Science, serving an elected four-year member-at-large term on the AAAS engineering section nominating committee.
-She is a member of the graduate faculty in the department of Computer Science as well as a member of a number of interdisciplinary graduate groups: Transportation, Technology, and Policy; Ecology, and Geography.
-She is currently serving on the Geography Graduate Group Executive Committee.
+She is the current and founding Director for the Sustainable Design Lab at UC Davis.
+She is in her second year of chairing the university budget committee.
+She currently serves as a member of the National Academy of Engineering Board on Energy and Environmental Systems.
+She is on the science advisory board for Capital Public Radio, and writes their blog on energy and the environment.
+She chairs the Policy and Environment Cluster of NECTAR, the Network on European Communications and Transport Activities Research.
+Dr. Niemeier is a member of the Transportation Research Board and has served on several National Research Council committees; her current service includes NCHRP 25-38 (Data Sources for MOVEs) and SHRP 2 C10B (Partnership to Develop an Integrated Travel Demand Model and Fine-Grained, Time-Sensitive Network) Expert Task Group.
+She is a member of the American Association for the Advancement of Science, recently completing an elected four-year member-at-large term on the AAAS engineering section nominating committee.
+She is a member of the UC Davis graduate faculty in the departments of Computer Science, Transportation, Technology, and Policy, Ecology, and Geography.
+She currently sits on the Executive Committee of the Graduate Geography Group.